-- a)In the event of any conflict between this Agreement and the terms of any other agreement between Builder and Developer relating to the Development of Lot(s), this Agreement shall control. - b)This Agreement shall be construed in accordance with applicable local, North Carolina and federal laws except to the extent such a construction would negate an obligation assumed under this Agreement by one party to the other that is not imposed on that party under such laws.
+- a) In the event of any conflict between this Agreement and the terms of any other agreement between Builder and Developer relating to the Development of Lot(s), this Agreement shall control. - b) This Agreement shall be construed in accordance with applicable local, North Carolina and federal laws except to the extent such a construction would negate an obligation assumed under this Agreement by one party to the other that is not imposed on that party under such laws.

+Developer: Builder:

-Developer: Full Legal Name Builder: Full Legal Name
+Full Legal Name Full Legal Name

 Ву Ву

 Print Name Print Name

 Title/Office Title/Office

-Date Date

-IN WITNESS WHEREOF, the Declarant has cc duly executed and sealed as of the day ar
+Date IN WITNESS WHEREOF, the Declarant has caused and sealed as of the day and year first above wr

 Signed, sealed, and delivered in the presence of: AVALON OWNERS ASSOCIATION

 Unofficial Witness:

-By: Randy Best (MANAGER / MEMBER)
+By: Randy Best